Dealing with Application Anxiety

 Establishing healthy stress management practices now also will benefit you in the long run.
 There will be times throughout your years in medical school, in residency, and as a practicing physician that are likely to be stressful and taxing.
 Learning skills and coping mechanisms now will help you in the future.

-I’m stressed about the cost of financing medical school.
-What can I do about that?
+What if I’m stressed about the cost of financing medical school?

 What if I feel like I’m in over my head?

 It’s okay to admit that you need help managing the pressure.
-In fact, it’s completely normal to reach out to your pre-health advisor, mentor, or spiritual advisor to let them know when you’re feeling overwhelmed.
+In fact, it’s completely normal to reach out to your pre-health advisor, mentor, mental health professional, or spiritual advisor to let them know when you’re feeling overwhelmed.
+Many college campuses offer confidential counseling services that can help you work through challenges and develop healthy stress management techniques.
 Remember, developing strategies now to help you manage a challenging course load is important.
-Many current and past medical students point to a famous analogy about learning in medical school being like trying to drink from a fire hose.
+Many medical students point to a famous analogy about learning in medical school being like trying to drink from a fire hose.
 It sounds intense, but these students also speak about learning new study techniques along the way that help them better manage their time, integrate this new knowledge, and excel as a med student.
 Admitting that something is difficult, but doable, can really improve your outlook.
+Even just bonding with a fellow student who is going through the same pressure and stress can help you finish strong.
+You may also want to speak with medical students to discuss the methods they’ve used to manage their coursework and stress.

 Rest assured that, yes, as a medical school applicant you are entering a demanding and competitive process, but every successful doctor was in your place at some point.
 Those anxious feelings are normal, temporary, and manageable.